JuanJakobo/Pocketbook-ZIM-Reader/README.md

 Download and unzip the file from releases and place the ZIM-Reader.app into the "applications" folder of your pocketbook.

 ## Usage
+Put zim Files into the ZIM-Reader folder on your Pocketbook.
+It is automatically created after the first start of the application.

+## Dependencies
 ZIM-Reader for Pocketbook uses and completely relies on following open source libraries:

-    ZimLib by openZIM project team
+* ZimLib by openZIM project team

 ## Disclamer